hassanahamed/stockData-with-DV/README.md

 # stockData-with-DV
-1) Programmatically transferring Excel data onto a SQL database.
+1) Programmatically transferring Excel data onto a SQL database(using python script).
-2) Built a Django back-end to return the data as JSON,
+2) Built a Django back-end to return the data as JSON.
 3) Built a JavaScript front-end to visualise / analyse this data using AngularJS framework